chriswooten/football/README.md

 * Remaining league dues will:
 *

+## Schedule
+* Playoffs start in week 15 (no earlier, at least, to avoid bye weeks)

 ## League Setup
 1. If a team wins the championship 3 years in a row, pay out the empire pot and reset the league
    a.
 Alternatively, dispersal draft?
 Winning team goes into a pool and any team that wants to reset can join that pool.
 This clearly doesn't work with money assigned to contracts.
    b.
 Could go to a vote?
    c.
 Could be 3 times, period.
-Or reset that "3times period" periodically.
+Or reset that "3 times period" periodically.
 Or twice in a row.
 Or some combination thereof.

+## Replacement Owners

 ## Nutshell
 * 10 teams
 * 30 roster spots
 * 5 taxi squad spots
 * 0.5 point PPR / 4 point passing TDs
+* Best ball???

 ## Scoring
 * 4 points per passing TD